 Does it cost anything to participate in internships?
 Do students get college credit?

 It does not cost anything for students to participate in an internship program – however, internships may be unpaid or paid positions depending upon the employer.

 Students may receive academic credit for their time in an internship, but that will vary depending upon the student’s academic department and the employer.
 Students who are enrolled in an internship for academic credit are subject to associated tuition fees for each credit hour they receive.

 Can a student expect to be paid for interning?

 Many students can earn a wage (minimum wage or above) or receive a stipend for their time in an internship.
 While it is wonderful if a student can earn money while completing an internship, we encourage students to be open to all opportunities which provide them with important professional skill development in their field of interest.

 Where can students go for graduate school information?

 The CCC provides resources which help students to prepare for the graduate school application process.
 This includes writing personal statements, application essays, and preparing for graduate school interviews.
 We are available for mock interview appointments as well.

 Are students encouraged to attend career fairs?

-Does Career Development Center handle job placement after graduation?
+Does the Center for Career and Calling handle job placement after graduation?